 Viral pink eye

 Pink eye contracted from a virus causes watery, sometimes itchy, pink eyes — on one or both eyes — with increased thin discharge and crusting.
 This type is usually associated with cold symptoms such as a cough, runny nose, congestion or sore throat.

 Because most cases of pink eye are caused by a virus, there is no medicine necessary to treat the infection and it gets better on its own, though some people may find relief from over-the-counter antihistamine-decongestant eye drops.

 Pink eye contracted from allergies includes itchy, watery eyes — usually in both eyes — swollen eyelids and a runny, itchy nose.
 It tends to happen in people who have allergies, such as hay fever.
 Allergic pink eye can be treated with over-the-counter antihistamine eye drops.

 Pink eye contracted from a bacterial infection include copious, thick, often green discharge that lasts all day long — usually in one eye, but can also be in both.
 There are usually no cold-like symptoms associated with this type.
 Bacterial conjunctivitis does require antibiotic eye drops prescribed by a doctor.

-“Since the majority of people contract viral conjunctivitis, if you have pink, watery eyes with thin discharge and an associated cold, you do not need to see your doctor and antibiotics will not change the course of the illness,” says Dr. Klein, who warns that it may get worse for three to five days before getting better.
+“Since the majority of people contract viral conjunctivitis, if you have pink, watery eyes with thin discharge and an associated cold, you do not need to see your doctor and antibiotics will not change the course of the illness,” says Dr. Hall, who warns that it may get worse for three to five days before getting better.
 “If you have thick discharge that persists throughout the day, you should see your doctor to be evaluated for bacterial conjunctivitis.”

 While pink eye is easily treated and usually just takes time, it can be uncomfortable and unsightly, so in a polite way, avoid those who have these symptoms and remember to frequently wash your hands.